 Arm Cannon: Raven can shoot fireballs from his Nasod arm.
 As the "Weapon Taker" he can go Gatling Good as one of his special skills.

 Armor-Piercing Attack: Sword Taker's Berserker Blade when upgraded will ignore the enemies' defense.
-His core spike attack during Awakening Mode also do this.
+His core spike attack during Awakening Mode also do this (but not in PVP, after a patch).

 His basic skill Megadrill Break if upgraded will also ignore defenses, while always dealing Critical Hit as well.